Edmonton Zoning Bylaw 12800

 Community identity, stability of ownership, and residential character all require that a relationship be developed between residents, businesses, and the neighbourhood.
 Minimum setbacks for useable space, separating above-ground parking from the front of a building, provides an opportunity for a range of building uses that bind people more fully to the community and thereby contribute to the character and identity of an area.
 The following graphic representation provides a possible conceptual application of these regulations [iii) and iv)] for interpretive purposes.

-2. Balconies shall not be allowed within the first 5 Storeys of a building on those portions of the building facing a public roadway, other than a lane.
+2. Balconies shall not be allowed within the first 5 Storeys of a building on those portions of the building facing a public roadway, other than a Lane.

 Explanatory Note